 Mary Beatrice's father, the Duke of Modena died when she was just four, after which her younger brother Francesco succeeded to the dukedom, with her mother Laura Martinozzi acting as regent until he came of age.
 Mary received an excellent education, she spoke French and Italian fluently, as well as Latin.

-Mary Beatrice's first pregnancy ended in a miscarriage but she gave birth to the couple's first child, a daughter, named Catherine Laura, for Queen Catherine of Braganza and Mary's mother, Laura Martinozzi on 10 January 1675, she was to be the first of seven children born of the marraige, five of of whom were to die in infancy.
+Mary Beatrice's first pregnancy ended in a miscarriage but she gave birth to the couple's first child, a daughter, named Catherine Laura, for Queen Catherine of Braganza and Mary's mother, Laura Martinozzi on 10 January 1675.
+She was to be the first of seven children born of the marriage, five of of whom were to die in infancy.
 A further daughter, Isabel Stuart was born on 28 August 1676 St James's Palace, but died aged four years old on 2 March 1681.
-A son Charles Stuart, Duke of Cambridge, followed on 7 November 1677 but died the following month after catching small pox from his half-sister Anne.
+A son, Charles Stuart, Duke of Cambridge, followed on 7 November 1677 but died the following month after catching small pox from his half-sister Anne.
 Mary gave birth to a third daughter named Charlotte Mary in August 1682, who died three weeks later.

 William of Orange, now displaced by James' son in the succession, was in correspondence with many of the disaffected Protestants in England.
 They urged him to lead an army into the country to redress their grievances.
 William landed at Torbay in Devon on 5th November.
 Plymouth surrendered to William, which heralded further uprisings against James in Cheshire and the north.
 Treachery in the royal ranks was rife and many hastened to desert James' cause, including John Churchill, appointed second-in-command of the King's army.
 James' younger daughter Anne had also left him, accompanied by Sarah Churchill and escorted by the Bishop of London.
 This was a great emotional blow to the King who had been a fond and indulgent father to both of his daughters.

-Mary gave birth a daughter at Saint-Germain-en-Laye, Louisa Maria Theresa Stuart (pictured right) born on 28 June 1692.
-Louis XIV, acted as the child's godfather.
-James referred to her as his solice.
+Mary gave birth to a daughter at Saint-Germain-en-Laye, Louisa Maria Theresa Stuart born on 28 June 1692.
+Louis XIV acted as the child's godfather.
+James referred to her as his solace.